-Background

-In the past two years, the country has become painfully aware of police shootings of young people of color in many urban areas.
+Background Go to Table of Contents In the past two years, the country has become painfully aware of police shootings of young people of color in many urban areas.
 Without presuming to judge each individual situation, it is clear to most of us that race is often an important factor in these shootings.
 These recurring tragedies have alarmed many of us, including elected officials, community leaders, police departments, college students and especially the parents of children of color.